amadabhu/amadabhu.github.io/content/musings.md

 ---
 layout: default
 title: Musings
-description: A long-form introduction to Achyuth Madabhushi — the work, the path, the reading list, and how to get in touch.
+description: A long-form introduction to Achyuth Madabhushi
 permalink: /musings/
 has_toc: true
 body_class: page-musings
 ---

-# Musings
+# Musings, forkings, readings

 Here lies a smattering list of things I'm interested in and digging into.
 It's by no means exhaustive or authorative, it's just a smattering. <br/>

-# Forking, reading

-My fork list is honest about what I'm actually into in a way that a résumé can't be. <br/>
+This fork list is honest about what I'm actually into in a way that a résumé can't be. <br/>
 <br/>
-A quick tour:

 ## AI & ML engineering <br/>
-The most recent additions are the Anthropic Python SDK and a Go-based educational RAG (`ai-rag-with-go` — Temporal + MinIO + Gemini/Ollama, an end-to-end ETL → embeddings → semantic-search system).
-Older clones I keep around as references: PyTorch, Detectron2 (object detection / segmentation), and OpenAI's *Spinning Up* deep-RL curriculum. `MLQM` is the curiosity entry — applying ML to quantum systems.
+The most recent additions are the Anthropic Python SDK and a Go-based educational RAG (`ai-rag-with-go` using Temporal MinIO and Ollama, an end-to-end ETL, embeddings and semantic-search).
+Older clones I keep around as references: PyTorch, Detectron2 (object detection / segmentation), and OpenAI's *Spinning Up* deep-RL curriculum. `MLQM` is the curiosity dabble — applying ML to quantum systems.

 ## Climate & energy <br/>
 *PowerGenome* generates inputs for power-systems models — useful for thinking about decarbonization scenarios. *contrastive_sensor_fusion* implements unsupervised representation learning for remote sensing; the ability to learn from unlabeled satellite/sensor data is increasingly load-bearing for climate work.
 Both reflect the part of my background that's still tracking the energy transition.
+Remote sensing and GIS were part of my first foray into information systems dating back to 2015.
+In my first year of graduate school, one of my final projects was using LandSat imagery for a raster analysis of Houston, post Hurricane Harvey.

 ## Cybersecurity <br/>
 *GOAD (Game of Active Directory)* is a self-contained AD pentest lab I use to keep offensive-security muscles warm.
 Google's `security-research` repo is where I read real vulnerability writeups.
 The OSCP cheat sheet is exactly what it sounds like, and `security_learning_scripts` (my own) is the messy notebook behind it.

 ## Responsible AI  <br/>
 DSSG's *Aequitas* — a bias and fairness audit toolkit.
 I think about this more often than I write about it.
+I also recommend the HELM framework coming out of Stanford's CRFM.
+I know there's mixed opinions there but for heuristically comparing one LLM to another, it's excellent.
+I don't think any metric exists to truly measure intelligence, not even IQ.
+I like to think of intelligence like the color wheel, where each color serves a different purpose, and everyone has their favorite.

-The through-line, if there is one: data systems that touch the messy, socially consequential parts of the world — climate, security, fairness — and the engineering plumbing that makes them actually work.
+The through-line, if you need one: data and software that interact with the messy, socially consequential parts of the world — climate, security, fairness — and the engineering plumbing that makes them actually work.
+I've had the gracious experience of being around several amazing mentors, who have inspired me to find the intersections of my interests and explore.

 ## Reading list